burnsco/myBlog/src/posts/testing-react.md

 }
 ```

-now create a `test` folder in the root directory and create `setup.js` file inside it:
+Now create a `test` folder in the root directory and create `setup.js` file inside it:

 ```js
 // cleanup helper